 The mission of the Department of Management is to provide graduates with the knowledge, skills and attitudes to be successful managers in a variety of organizational settings.
-We seek to develop graduates with global perspectives, ethical grounding, technological competency and a desire for lifelong learning.
+We seek to develop graduates with leadership skills, global perspectives, ethical grounding, technological competency, entrepreneurial skills, and a desire for lifelong learning.

 Programs of the Department

 The Department of Management offers the following programs:

 - Major in Business Administration with concentrations in:

 The rapid and continuous changes taking place in our global economy require skilled managers and leaders to ensure not only effective performance but also survival.
 Organizations of all sizes in all sectors of our economy face unprecedented challenges that demand informed, strategic decision-making, and principled leadership.

 The programs of study in management are designed to allow students to develop the critical marketable skills that employers seek.
 Courses and programs of study within the department emphasize the development of leadership skills, entrepreneurial skills, global awareness, ethical decision-making, human resource management skills, and technological competency and critical thinking skills.
 Ongoing curricula development ensures that course offerings and content reflect the current practices used and challenges faced by organizations.
 Because management is a broad field of study, the concentrations in Entrepreneurship, Human Resource Management, International Business and Leadership and Management offer students a flexible course of study that can be individualized to meet their specific career objectives.

 Regardless of concentration area, all students will find several recurring themes in their course work:

 - the impact of technology on management practices;